Meilleures stations pour le ski de printemps au Québec

 Mont-Orford is well known for its touring sector, which is the most developed in the Eastern Townships.
 It’s even accessible for night skiing!
 You’re sure to have incredible adventures and experience stunning sunsets every time you visit Mont-Orford.

 This spring, the mountain is offering activities so you can enjoy some beautiful days of skiing as the season draws to a close.
 The end-of-season party at Mont-Orford is the place to be.
-For the next March 30, 1976, Canada has concocted a day of spring skiing at its best: retro costumes, music by DJ Del Arte and Forrest, cocktails, a festive atmosphere and the infamous Retro Splash water basin.
-A shuttle service from Sherbrooke and Magog is available.
+For March 29, 1976, Canada has concocted a day of spring skiing at its best: retro costumes, music by DJs Jean-Philippe, Del Arte and Forrest, Senudez, among others, cocktails, a festive atmosphere, and the infamous Retro Splash water basin.
+Feeling competitive?
+Join the challenge to break the world record for the longest shot ski!
+Note that a shuttle service is available from Sherbrooke and Magog.